Plame affair grand jury investigation: Court proceedings

 And I submit to Your Honor there is — as you can see, the credibility of Mr. Cooper with respect to his description that Mr. Libby confirmed M[s].
 Plame's employment by the C.I.A. is going to be very much at issue in this case.
-And that is what cases are all about, and we should be entitled to anything that Mr. Cooper has said ro that others have said or done, such as Mr. Massimo talking to Mr. Wilson on the basis of what Cooper said.
+And that is what cases are all about, and we should be entitled to anything that Mr. Cooper has said or that others have said or done, such as Mr. Massimo talking to Mr. Wilson on the basis of what Cooper said.
 And that kind of information is directly relevant to the cross-examination, and we submit that it should be enforced.
-And certainly we have established specificity with respec to that.
+And certainly we have established specificity with respect to that.
 The other thing I would say is this is the first I have heard that Time has a document that refers to Ms. Plame.
-Now, perhaps, that's Mr. Copper's communication with Mr. Massimo, or perhaps it is Mr. Massimo's notes with Mr. Wilson.
+Now, perhaps, that's Mr. Cooper's communication with Mr. Massimo, or perhaps it is Mr. Massimo's notes with Mr. Wilson.
 I don't know, but certainly if there is a document that does refer to Ms. Plame prior to July 14, we submit that that's relevant and should be produced as well.
 That's all I have on Time and Cooper, Your Honor.

 On May 26, 2006, Judge Walton ruled on the motion:

 However, upon reviewing the documents presented to it, the Court discerns a slight alteration between the several drafts of the articles, which the defense could arguably use to impeach Cooper.
 This slight alteration between the drafts will permit the defendant to impeach Cooper, regardless of the substance of his trial testimony, because his trial testimony cannot be consistent with both versions.
 Thus, unlike Miller, whose documents appear internally consistent and thus will only be admissible if she testifies inconsistently with these documents, Cooper's documents will undoubtedly be admissible.
 Because of the inevitability that Cooper will be a government witness at trial, this Court can fathom no reason to delay the production of these documents to the defendant, as they will undoubtedly be admissible for impeachment.